 “What was that?”

-“You helped save the city, Ryard.
-Most people have forgotten about it, but they haven’t, and they respect you for it.
+“Some people have forgotten about what you did for the city, but they haven’t.
+They respect you for it.
 Ah, there he is.
 Allow me to introduce you to Colonel Syzr.
 Though I should warn you, he’s not keen on small-talk.”

 Lanning gestured to a large armatured man, who stood gazing intently at a enormous monitor which hung from the ceiling at the end of the hall, behind which a double stair with cupreous railing led to an upper landing.
 Syzr spoke without breaking from his enterprise; his voice radiating mechanistically through a polished vermeil helm.